taleeus/mach-glfw/README.md

 Perfected GLFW bindings for Zig

+## Why the fork
+- Uses Zig 0.13.0 instead of Mach nominated version
+- Support for OpenGL < 4.0 (for macOS)

 ## Features

 * Zero-fuss installation, cross-compilation at the flip of a switch, and broad platform support.